southlondonsingers/southlondonsingers.github.io/box-office.md

 title: Concerts
 ---

+- **29 March 2025 - 7:45pm:** Spring and Sonnets<br>
+  St George's Church, Beckenham<br>
-Our next concert is a Springtime Celebration of Sonnets on Saturday 29 March 2025 at St. George's Church, Beckenham.
+  Our next concert is a Springtime Celebration of Sonnets.
 As well as enjoying an evening of seasonal choral music, we're pleased to be welcoming new SLS music director Christopher Braime.
+- **12 July 2025:** A Summer Celebration<br>
+  Beckenham Methodist Church

 # Book your tickets